mafzaldev/skill-assessment-test/README.md

 ## Instructions

 The app comprises of two parts: a front-end and a back-end.
-The front-end is a simple Next.js app that displays a list of users and their details.
-The back-end is a simple Express app that serves the front-end and provides an API to fetch the list of todos from MongoDB.
+The front-end is a simple Next.js app that displays a list of todos.
+The back-end is an Express app that serves the front-end and provides an API to fetch the list of todos from MongoDB.

 ### Backend